didaquis/twitter-openweathermap/README.md

 * You must configure the authentication data of Twitter API and OpenWeatherMap API
   * Write your credentials in file `_env`
   * Rename the file `_env` to `.env`
-* Edit the file `src/appConfiguration.js` for configure the application
+* Edit the file `src/appConfiguration.js` for configure the application.
+You can find Id of citys on OpenWeatherMap API documentation.
+Create an object for every city as you want.
+This application publish a tweet for every city.
+Edit interval to publish tweet.
 * Execute script with `node .` or `npm start`